 Teaching Latin America and Caribbean anthropology as a “Peoples and Cultures of […]” course is always a daunting task.
-This post considers my attempt to teach Latin America 2016.
+This post considers my attempt to teach Latin America 2016, the first and only time I assigned my co-authored book Fast, Easy, and In Cash: Artisan Hardship and Hope in the Global Economy.
 For an update, see Latin America & Caribbean Anthropology 2021.

 Rather than try to cover material as if people live within the determining container of culture, my objective in Latin America 2016 was to understand common themes and variations in processes occurring across the interconnected Americas.
 Some of these themes included:

 - The active role of indigenous peoples: these lands were not a blank slate or in a state of nature when Europeans arrived.
 Native projects and participation continue.

 - Colonial interactions and the legacy of colonialism.

 - Independence and attempts to create national identities against the backdrop of difference and inequality.

 - The apparently paradoxical resurgence of local and place-based economies during globalization.